Muscles and Fascia

 Many people confuse muscle activation with being active.
 While cardio and other movement is essential for your cardiovascular health, the kind of exercises we’re talking about is targeted isolation and contraction of the muscle to re-activate it.
 It’s not about simply completing a few repetitions of an exercise; the focus should be on the contraction or “squeeze”, which will actually flush blood and nutrients to the muscle and allow it to “fire”.
 That “squeeze” is where the magic happens!

 Isometric exercises are a form of static strength training where a particular muscle or muscle group is contracted through long holding times.
 Isometrics focus on isolating and contracting individual muscle groups while anchoring the skeletal structure during movement.
-The contraction is meant to be an intense “squeeze and hold” that contributes to muscle growth, strengthening, and fat burning effects.
-When you increase the pressure within the muscle as it’s contracted, your heart rate steadily rises, nerve activity is reestablished, and blood, oxygen, and nutrients rush to the muscle fibers.
+The contraction is meant to be an intense “squeeze and hold” that contributes to muscle growth and strengthening.

 Some of the Benefits of Isometric Exercises: